CZ-NIC/knot-resolver/daemon/README.rst

 This allows you to build persistent services like HTTP servers or monitoring probes that cooperate well with the daemon internal operations.
 See :func:`event.socket()`

-* File watchers

-This is possible with :func:`worker.coroutine()` and cqueues_, see the cqueues documentation for more information.
+File watchers are possible with :func:`worker.coroutine()` and cqueues_, see the cqueues documentation for more information.

 .. code-block:: lua